KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 Zenetism had already mapped the architecture.

-The later public discourse may employ different terms, different assumptions, different mathematics, and different institutional goals.
+Its terms, assumptions, mathematics, and institutional goals differ.
+The territory it moves through does not.

-But it is moving through a territory already named.

 That fact should be documented.